 MAPS & GPX FILES

-All riders will be given a hard copy of the route map at registration.
-Please keep this with you, even if you’re using a GPS, as it has useful information such as emergency contact numbers and the location of the ride splits and feed stations.
+All riders will be given a printed copy of the route map at registration.
+Please keep this with you, even if you’re using a GPS, as it has useful information such as event team contact numbers, the location of the feed station and any key climbs or caution points.

-Strava fans can check out the routes and segments here – Strava Route
+Strava fans can check out the route and segments here – Strava Route

-Everyone who has pre-entered will receive a final pre-event mail a few days before the ride with links to the final GPS files.
-Whilst you’re welcome to download and view the provisional files we suggest you download the final version the day before the event just in case we have to make any last minute route diversions.
+Whilst you’re welcome to download and view the provisional files we suggest you download them again the day before the event just in case we have to make any last minute route diversions.

 Rider times will be posted to our website the day after the ride, you’ll find them at – RIDE IT Rider Times